 Madagascar is the world’s fourth largest island with a total land area of 581,800 km².
 The country’s unique wildlife and biodiversity resources have attracted tourists and significant donor investments over the last three decades.
 In 2003, the Government of Madagascar committed to tripling protected areas and, by 2016, the country’s total coverage of protected areas had increased from 1.6 million to 7.1 million hectares.
 Madagascar adopted a new approach to protected area management in 2006.
 In addition to protecting ecosystems and biodiversity, the new approach enables community-based management of natural resources and, in some cases, sustainable resource extraction.
 Despite the focus on conservation, pressure on Madagascar’s natural resources is high due to climate change and overuse; its unique biodiversity is under threat.

 The political crisis, rising food prices, and multiple climate shocks, including cyclones, prolonged droughts, and a locust invasion in 2013 have slowed economic growth in Madagascar and contributed to increased poverty.
 These crises have negatively affected the country’s economic development.
-Despite Madagascar’s abundance of natural wealth, the country is among the poorest in the world and around 92% of all Malagasy households live in poverty.
+Despite Madagascar’s abundance of natural wealth, the country is among the poorest in the world and around 92 percent of all Malagasy households live in poverty.

 Key Issues and Intervention Opportunities